Getting right with death isn’t complicated.

 As organs, bones, muscles and brains fail, the person we know struggles, but that inner being doesn’t deteriorate.
 There’s a consistent intactness of spirit, however much it loses expression.

 With Alzheimers Disease and other mental diseases of aging, what’s lost is a self that retreats into the fog.
 The mind’s physical structure can’t do more when crippled than a heart can do when its muscle fails.
-It loses its clear connection that essential self just as a heart loses the ability to pump blood.
+It loses its clear connection with that essential self just as a heart loses the ability to pump blood.

 Looking For Truth in All the Places